Sanjay Beach: San Francisco 49ers (second stint)

 On October 27, 1993, he was signed as a free agent by the San Francisco 49ers.
 He appeared in 9 games and caught five passes for 59 yards.
 He was released on August 23, 1994.

 Amsterdam Admirals

 In 1995, Beach attempted a comeback with the Amsterdam Admirals of NFL Europe.
 He registered 27 receptions for 383 yards (second on the team), a 14.2-yard average and one touchdown.

 San Francisco 49ers (third stint)

 On July 11, 1995, he signed as a free agent with the San Francisco 49ers.
 He was released before the start of the season.

 Denver Broncos

 On April 10, 1996, he signed as a free agent with the Denver Broncos, reuniting with head coach Mike Shanahan, who was his offensive coordinator with the 49ers.
 He was released on August 19.

 Personal life

-His father is from Jamaica and his mother from India.
-Beach is the first player of Indian descent to play in the NFL.

 After four years in the NFL, he retired, and went on to receive his master's degree in business administration from Colorado State University.
 He is currently a Managing Director for Raymond James Financial.